CluedIn-io/CluedIn.Documentation/docs/040-integration/additional-operations-on-records/070-remove-records.md

 **What is the difference between removing records and deleting golden records using the GraphQL tool?**

 Removing records from a specific data source is designed to remove the corresponding data parts from all relevant golden records.
 If these golden records contain other data parts, they will continue to exist.
-However, deleting a golden record using the [GraphQL tool](/consume/graphql/graphql-actions) will result in the complete deletion of the entire golden record.
+On the other hand, deleting a golden record using the [GraphQL tool](/consume/graphql/graphql-actions) will result in the complete deletion of the entire golden record.

 **Prerequisites**